amized/react-sequencer/README.md

 #### `sequencer.pause(): Function`

 Pauses the sequencer.
-The sequencer remembers how far through the current step you are so that playback continues from that point rather than replaying the current step from the beggining.
+The sequencer remembers how far through the current step you are so that playback continues from that point rather than replaying the current step from the beginning.

 #### `sequencer.stop(): Function`

 Stops playback and resets the sequencer back to the first step.

-### Why use React Sequencer?

-The idea here is that you get a simple, easily configurable, non-ambiguous and reliable state machine to control your animations.
-The state is passed to your components for you to render how you like.
-This gives a bunch of advantages:

-1. You have full control over the steps and durations of your sequence
-2. You can render out your animations in any implementation you choose - css classes, styled components, 3rd party animation libraries etc.
-3. The configuration structure makes it easy to change durations, insert/delete steps and perfect your sequences without needing to update other parts of your app
-4. Every step in your sequence runs in it's own animationFrame.
-This means every step is guaranteed to be rendered in the browser before proceeding to the next state - no timeout or repaint hacks needed
-5. You can synchronize two sequencers just by starting them in the same block of code, and this allows you to do some pretty cool stuff (see examples)

 <a name="transition"></a>

 ## `<Transition>`

 `Transition` is a wrapper component to help make in/out transitions easy to manage.
-The concept is losely based off the React Transition Group `<Transition>`, but uses Sequencers as the machinery and remains unopinionated about how you render the state.
+The concept is loosely based off the React Transition Group `<Transition>`, but uses Sequencers as the machinery and remains un-opinionated about how you render the state.

 ### Usage